 Columbia University is committed to fostering intellectual inquiry in a climate of academic freedom and integrity.
 Its members, students, and faculty alike, are expected to uphold these principles and exhibit tolerance and respect for others.
 The following procedures are part of a process to ensure that student concerns about experiences in the classroom or with faculty are addressed in an informed and appropriate manner.

 This policy is meant to address any potential concerns about a faculty member's professional conduct and behavior toward students in the classroom or in other instructional settings.
 Potential concerns about grades awarded by a faculty member are covered by a separate policy, which can be found on the College's website under "Academics".

 When a student believes that a faculty member has failed to meet his or her obligations in an instructional setting, the student has two principal sources of immediate assistance: the University’s Ombuds Office and the professional staff of the school in which the student is enrolled.

 The Ombuds Office is available to help students find solutions to a wide range of problems arising in the context of their association with the University, including those which involve faculty misconduct in an instructional setting.
 Students may wish to consult with the Ombuds Office before taking their concerns to the school, or they may wish to consult with the Ombuds Office at any time in the course of their discussions with school officials or, eventually, with members of the Vice President’s Grievance Committee.

 Like the Ombuds Office, Columbia College has a professional staff ready to help students with concerns and complaints of many kinds, including those which involve faculty misconduct in an instructional setting.
-The staff works with students and faculty to resolve such issues, but should resolution not be possible, the student may avail herself or himself of the school's grievance procedures.
+The staff works with students and faculty to resolve such issues, but should resolution not be possible, students may avail themselves of the school's grievance procedures.
 Experience has shown that most student concerns are best resolved in a collaborative way at the school level, starting with the student’s advising dean.
 Columbia College students can learn more about how to initiate a concern, complaint, or grievance on the Columbia College website.